Key Takeaways: Ceiling Fan Maintenance

 Step 1: Safety First

 Turn off the fan completely and let it stop spinning.
 For safety, also turn off the wall switch or circuit breaker.
-Never clean a moving fan — it's dangerous and ineffective.
+Never clean a moving fan β€” it's dangerous and ineffective.

 Step 2: The Pillowcase Trick (Best Method)

-Take an old pillowcase and slide it over each blade one at a time.
-Gently pull it back toward you, trapping the dust inside the case.
+Take an old pillowcase and slide it over each blade one at a time, starting from the motor end and sliding all the way to the tip.
+Press the fabric against both sides of the blade β€” as you pull the pillowcase back toward you, the fabric wipes both top and bottom surfaces simultaneously, trapping the dust inside the case.
 This prevents dust from falling onto your floor or furniture.
-For stubborn grime, lightly dampen the cloth with soapy water — never spray anything directly on the fan.

 Step 3: Clean the Motor Housing and Light Fixture

 Use a dry microfiber cloth to wipe the motor housing (the part attached to the ceiling).
+Never use a wet cloth on the motor housing β€” moisture inside the motor causes corrosion and short circuits.
 If your fan has a light kit, wipe the glass or plastic cover with a slightly damp cloth.
 For LED lights, avoid harsh chemicals that could damage the lens.
+Dust on light shades reduces brightness by 20-30%, so don't skip this step.

 Step 4: Deep Maintenance Every 6 Months

-• Tighten all screws — blade screws, light fixture screws, and mounting bracket hardware.
+• Tighten all screws β€” blade screws, light fixture screws, and mounting bracket hardware.
 Vibration loosens them over time.
+Snug is enough β€” over-tightening strips threads or cracks plastic components.

-• Check blade balance — if you notice wobbling, use a balancing kit (often included with the fan) or add small weights to the lighter blade.
+• Check blade balance β€” if you notice wobbling, use a balancing kit (often included with the fan) or add small weights to the lighter blade.

-• Lubricate bearings — only if your motor has oil ports (most modern DC motors are sealed and don't need this).
+• Lubricate bearings β€” only if your motor has oil ports (most modern DC motors are sealed and don't need this).
 Check your manual first.
+If needed, use a few drops of lightweight machine oil β€” never WD-40.

-• Inspect wiring — look for frayed wires or loose connections in the canopy.
+• Inspect wiring β€” look for frayed wires or loose connections in the canopy.

 Step 5: Reverse Direction Seasonally